 Do This When You First Buy Your Memory Card

-Since counterfeit memory cards are a thing, it’s a good idea to check to see if your new card is ok and not showing any signs of being counterfeit.
+Since counterfeit memory cards exist, it’s a good idea to check to see if your new card is okay and does not show any signs of being counterfeit.

-To check for this is easy.
+Checking for this is easy.
 Just fill your card completely the day you get it.
-If it performs well and is running at a decent speed with USB read and write rates based on my benchmarks above, you should be good to go.
+Based on my benchmarks above, you should be good to go if it performs well and runs at a decent speed with USB read and write rates.

 Choosing the best memory card for video depends on what bitrate you plan on shooting with.